Escaping the Verifier: Learning to Reason via Demonstrations

 \subsection{Relativistic Critic: The Pairwise Advantage}

 Despite the theoretical soundness, the previous setup poses challenges for critic learning.
-As policy approaches the expert, the classification task becomes much more difficult due to a lack of reference answer for the critic to compare against.
+As policy approaches the expert the classification task becomes much more difficult due to a lack of reference answer for the critic to compare against.
 In addition, with an optimal policy, the critic effectively degenerates to random guessing, providing high-variance, uninformative gradients to the policy, leading to training instability as we observed (see Appendix \ref{sec:ablation_studies}).

-To address these limitations, we instead adopt a \emph{relativistic} formulation: the critic takes a triplet \((q, a, a^*)\) consisting of one policy answer and one expert answer, and outputs which is better or \texttt{tie} if they are equal in quality.
-This resolves the degeneracy where the critic is forced to differentiate even when the policy is optimal.
-We empirically show that the \texttt{tie} option is crucial for better performance (see Appendix \ref{sec:ablation_studies}).
+To address these limitations, we adopt a \emph{relativistic} formulation in which the critic compares a policy answer against an expert answer for the same question and outputs which is better, or a \texttt{tie} if they are of equal quality.
+This avoids degeneracy when the policy is optimal.
+We empirically show that allowing \texttt{tie} is crucial for performance, reporting the details of this experiment in Appendix~\ref{sec:ablation_studies}.

 Formally, the \emph{relativistic critic} \(c_{\phi}\) takes a question \(q\) and two candidate answers \((a^{(1)}, a^{(2)})\) and returns a label \(\ell \in \{\text{1},\text{2},\text{tie}\}\).
 Assuming one expert and one policy answer, we can define: